gradio-app/gradio/guides/08_other-tutorials/serverless-gradio.md

 ```

-**Try it out**: You can see this example running in this Space, which lets you run a machine learning model without internet access: https://huggingface.co/spaces/abidlabs/gradio-lite-classify
+**Try it out**: You can see this example running in [this Hugging Face Static Space](https://huggingface.co/spaces/abidlabs/gradio-lite-classify), which lets you host static (serverless) web applications for free.
+Visit the page and you'll be able to run a machine learning model without internet access!

 ## Benefits of Using `@gradio/lite`